Sanofi Data Scientist Salary in Greater Boston Area | $115K-$196K+ | Levels.fyi

 The median Data Scientist compensation in Greater Boston Area package at Sanofi totals $196K per year.
-View the base salary, stock, and bonus breakdowns for Sanofi's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Sanofi's total compensation packages.
 Last updated: 10/2/2025

 Company